A meteorite makes an interesting gift

 The meteor's composition was 93% iron, with 5.9% Nickel, and a little Cobalt, Phosphorous and Sulphur, and it's mass is estimated to have been around 100,000kg.
 That's a lump of iron the size of a minibus.

 One witness to the event was the artist P.J.
 Medvedev, who was working at the time and incorporated the event into his composition.
 His painting of the event was reproduced on a commemorative stamp in 1957.
 There was also a Russian documentary made about the event in 1956, which can be downloaded with English subtitles from the Meteorites Australia website.

 On a personal level a meteorite fragment is a strange thing to own.
 My fragment is a small, unusual lump of metal which sits quietly in my hand, but my mind boggles to consider the journey it's been on.
-It came from the other side of Mars and it met it's violent end on the other side of the Earth from where I sit.
-It defies scale.
+It came from the other side of Mars and it met it crashed on the other side of the Earth from where I sit.
 It's a reminder that the Earth is really very small, that time and space are enormous, but also that we are successfully inquisitive beings.

 The fact that we humans can analyse and understand a meteorite, it's composition and origin, is testimony to our collective ingenuity.
 Shoulders of giants and all that.

 - Roy Gallant, Sikhote-Alin Revisited , Meteorite magazine, 1996

 - Famous Meteorites, Rock Collector, 2005

 - Learn About the Sikhote-Alin Meteorite, The Meteorite Market